isa-ulisboa/greends-pml/README.md

 ---
 Instructor: Manuel Campagnolo, ISA/ULisboa

 The course will follow a mixed flipped classroom model, where students are supposed to work on suggested topics autonomously before classes.
 Work outside class will be based on a range of Machine Learning resources including the book *Sebastian Raschka, Yuxi (Hayden) Liu, and Vahid Mirjalili.
 Machine Learning with PyTorch and Scikit-Learn.
 Packt Publishing, 2022*.
-During classes, the notebooks (Python code) will be run on Google Colab.
+During classes, Python notebooks will be run on Google Colab.

 Links for class resources:
-  - [Fenix webpage](https://fenix.isa.ulisboa.pt/courses/aaap-283463546570956).
-Academic page, where final results will be posted.
+  - [Fenix webpage](https://fenix.isa.ulisboa.pt/courses/aaapl-283463546572013).
+Course official page, where final results will be posted.
   - [Moodle ULisboa](https://elearning.ulisboa.pt/).
-Evaluation: assignments and questionnaires.
-The course is called *Practical Machine Learning*, with this [link](https://elearning.ulisboa.pt/course/view.php?id=8991).
-Students need to self-register in the course.
+Evaluation: assignments.
+The course is called [Practical Machine Learning](https://elearning.ulisboa.pt/course/view.php?id=10469).
+Students need to self-register in the Moodle page for the course.
   - [Kaggle](https://www.kaggle.com/).
 Access to data; candidate problems for the final project.

 [Overview notebook](https://github.com/isa-ulisboa/greends-pml/blob/main/ML_overview_with_examples.ipynb) This notebook provides an overview of the full course and contains pointers for other sources of relevant information and Python scripts.